 At 300Ω, the Serratus is a 15.4mm Blue Sapphire diaphragm design.
 These drivers are specifically used to fuel a smooth, balanced sound signature with a tiny bit of extra bass and treble potential.

-Reading up on the company, it seems that was exactly their intent: to create an earbud that is overall balanced in tone presentation but offers a bit extra bass and treble than a totally flat experience.
+Reading up on the company, it seems that was exactly their intent: to create an earbud that is overall balanced in tone presentation but offers a bit extra bass and treble rather than a flat experience.
 Another phrasing for that is “wonderfully engaging”.

 Most earbuds lately have been mostly produced in an aluminum shell, or in the case of the FiiO EM5, a 3-D printed material.
 The shells are also a now retro call back to how most earbuds of the 2000s and 2010s were made.

-Back then, I used to have a massive collection of earbuds that used these exact same shells.
+Back then, I used to have a massive collection of earbuds that used these same shells.
 I haven’t seen them or felt them in years, so this was like a blast from the past for me.

 The Serratus has no open vents or ports.
 It also hangs loosely in your ear, rather than lodging into your ear canal as inner-ear IEMs tend to.
 So, there are virtually no isolation properties on these earbuds.
 But it does leak a fair bit of sound when it is being used.